 Other Harry Potter Tours

 If visiting platform 9 ¾ has awakened your craving for more Harry Potter themed activities than London is the place for you!
-Here is a list of the most popular activities related to the wizarding world:
+Here is a list of the most popular activities related to the wizarding world.

-Magical London: Harry Potter Guided Walking Tour – This walking tour is one of the best value options with a cost of only £15 for two-and-a-half-hour tour, that includes two main Harry Potter attractions: Diagon Alley and Platform 9 ¾.
+This walking tour is one of the best value options with a cost of only £15 for two-and-a-half-hour tour, that includes two main Harry Potter attractions: Diagon Alley and Platform 9 ¾.

-Harry Potter Warner Bros Studio tour from Kings Cross – getting a ticket to tour the Harry Potter Warner Bros.
+getting a ticket to tour the Harry Potter Warner Bros.
 Studio is hard to come by with the massive demand that draws thousands of tourists every day to the studio.
 It is advised to plan months ahead because at certain time periods tickets are fully booked in advance for two months on the official Warner Bros. website.
 But this tour company does not disappoint when in need of a ticket to check out the ‘making of Harry Potter magic’.
 At a cost of £80 a ticket that also includes round-trip transport from King’s Cross, it is indeed a great value for money!

-Harry Potter 3-Hour Bus Tour of London Movie Sites – For only £28 a ticket, you can now tour the Harry Potter movie sights while seated on the comfort of a bus.
-This bus tour allows you to beat the unpredictable London rain and see more sights and landmarks within the 3 hours’ time.
+For only £28 a ticket, you can now tour the Harry Potter movie sights while seated on the comfort of a bus.
+This bus tour allows you to beat the unpredictable London rain and see more sights and landmarks within the 3 hours' time.

-Harry Potter Tour of London by Black Taxi Cab – If you prefer to tour the sights with only your friends and family without rubbing elbows with the masses, then there is always the luxury option of touring the sights by one of London’s iconic black cabs.
+If you prefer to tour the sights with only your friends and family without rubbing elbows with the masses, then there is always the luxury option of touring the sights by one of London's iconic black cabs.
 This service starts from £310 and includes door to door pick up of your group that will take you on your own private tour.

-Highlights of Kings Cross St Pancras:
+Highlights of Kings Cross St Pancras

 Is Kings Cross and St Pancras the same station?

 Planning ahead and making a reservation is not required as you can walk right in and order your preferred drink from this longest Champagne bar in Europe.
+The bar not only serves champagne and sparkling wine, but it serves nibbles inspired by the seasonal specialties as well as afternoon tea.

 Fun facts about Kings Cross St Pancras Station

 Treasures of the British Library is the most efficient way to experience all the treasures and highlights exhibited in the library.
-This free and permanent exhibition includes the Magna Carta, Jane Austen’s notebook and original lyrics written by the Beatles.
+This free and permanent exhibition includes the Magna Carta, Jane Austen's notebook and original lyrics written by the Beatles.
+Don't miss: the statue of Sir Isaac Newton is also worth a visit and can be found in the British Library Plaza.

 This impressive artwork by French artist Jacques Rival is a 9-meters high object in the shape of a 'birdcage'.
 The bars of the cage is wide enough for people to slide through and enjoy the swing that hangs in the center of the cage.
 The 'IFO' is mostly grounded but at night it's lit up and hoisted up in the air to give it a fun and neon appearance.